-Community Development Projects In Honduras
+Community Development in Honduras

-In Honduras, most rural villagers are forced to cook over open fires which is very hazardous for their health and for the environment.
-The cost to install a more efficient wood burning stove in each home is only about $30 USD.
+In Honduras, most rural villagers are forced to cook over open fires.
+As a result, this is very hazardous for their health and it is environmentally unsustainable.
+Additionally, the cost to install a more efficient wood burning stove in each home is only about $30 USD.

 Furthermore, the efficiency of the stove is also much higher which produces a multitude of additional benefits that fit the community development definition.

-Additional Community Development Examples
+Additional Types of Community Development

-Why Sponsor Community Development Projects?
+Why Sponsor Community Development?